dog bleeding from butt

 If your dog has mild diarrhea with only a small or moderate amount of blood present, but otherwise seems completely well, you can try feeding a bland diet at home for a day or two before resorting to a visit to the vet.

-You should also ask your vet to prescribe an effective worming treatment to clear any intestinal parasites, if your dog is not currently up to date with worming.
-Two of the most common causes of blood in the poop are dietary indiscretion and intestinal parasites; oftentimes providing worming treatment and feeding an easily digestible diet such as plain cooked chicken and rice for several days will allow mild bloody diarrhea to resolve on it’s own.
+You should also ask your vet to prescribe an effective worming treatment to clear any intestinal parasites if your dog is not currently up to date with worming.
+Two of the most common causes of blood in the poop are dietary indiscretion and intestinal parasites; oftentimes providing worming treatment and feeding an easily digestible diet such as plain cooked chicken and rice for several days will allow mild bloody diarrhea to resolve on its own.

 Take your dog to the vet immediately if he or she has very watery bloody diarrhea, especially if this is in combination with lethargy or vomiting.
 In these situations, dogs can rapidly become dehydrated, and dehydration can certainly prove fatal if not addressed and corrected in a timely manner with supportive medical treatment and intravenous fluid therapy (a drip).

-Rectal Bleeding
+• Rectal Bleeding

 The rectum is the last part of your dog’s digestive tract, right before the anus.
 With rectal bleeding, you may notice streaks of fresh, bright red blood present in your dog’s poop.